City of Oaks Marathon: Reception

-The race has been described as the "premier" race of the city by WRAL, and the 12th best half marathon in North America in 2024 by running magazine Runner's World.
+The race has been described as the "premier" race of the city by WRAL, and one of the fifteen best fall half marathons in North America in 2024 by running magazine Runner's World.
 The urban and natural landmarks along the route have been described as positives by finishers of the race, while hilliness and cold have been described as natural obstacles.
 2018 marathon winner Carter Binge commenting on the elevation of the course: stating it hosted lots of uphill and downhill portions, with few flat areas.
 This stance has been shared by other finishers of the race.
 Being early November, the race has taken place in temperatures as cold as mid-30 degree Fahrenheit.
 Conversely, the cooler weather has also been described as a benefit of the race.

 Winners

 Below lists the winners and female winners of the City of Oaks Marathon, Half Marathon, 10k, and 5k events.
 Due to the race's current website only recording results as far back as 2022, the results of some prior events are lost in an official capacity due to link rot, and a third-party source is used in these situations if available.
-Results from 2007–2020 are archived using the Wayback Machine, and results from 2021–present are archived using archive.today, as they do not properly save on the former.